Condensed Arch Linux Installation Guide

 nik ALL=(ALL) NOPASSWD: ALL

-to the sudoers file via EDITOR=vim visudo.
+to the sudoers file via EDITOR=nvim visudo.

 Add the lines